 - Digitizing software

 Open your digitizing software to load or create your design.
-You can load/open an existing digitized embroidery file or start your own from scratch.
-To load an existing image file, drag-and-drop the file into the hoop area on the screen or go to the File menu and select Open to browse to the file you want.
+You can load or open an existing digitized embroidery file or start your own from scratch.
+To load an existing image file, drag-and-drop the file into the hoop area on the screen or go to the "File" menu and select "Open" to browse for the file you want.

-With the file opened, you can add text, adjust alignment, sizes, colors, stitch type (satin or fill stitch) and customize to your liking.
+With the file opened, you can add text, adjust alignment, sizes, colors, stitch type (satin or fill stitch) and customize the design.